truenas/middleware/docs/userguide/index.rst

 * "Hosts allow" is set to *192.168.2.2*, the IP address of the rsync client

-Descriptions of the configurable options can be found in the section on Rsync Modules.
+Descriptions of the configurable options can be found in `Rsync Modules`_.

 To finish the configuration, start the rsync service on *PULL* in :menuselection:`Services --> Control Services`.
 If the rsync is successful, the contents of
 :file:`/mnt/local/images/` will be mirrored to :file:`/mnt/remote/images/`.